How to Install and Setup BlissOS on PC (UEFI)

 4. If you’re prompted to use “cgdisk” instead of “cfdisk“, select “No” and continue with cfdisk.

 5. In the DOS-looking interface, locate the 20GB partition you created before, indicated with “Free Space“.
-After selecting that partition, select “New” from the bottom menu.
+After selecting that partition, select “New“from the bottom menu.

-11. Now select “Quit“, hit “Enter” and the installer will restart.
+11. Now select “Quit“, hit “Enter“, and the installer will restart.

 6) Installing BlissOS

-1. Once you’re back to the partition selection page, select “B” or the partition having type “EFI System“, which in our case is “sda5“.
+1. Once you’re back to the partition selection page, select “B” or the partition having the type “EFI System“, which in our case is “sda5“.

 Double-check the drive name on the right.

-2. On the next page, choose “fat32” but make sure this is the proper partition.
+2. On the next page, choose “fat32“, but make sure this is the proper partition.
 You may revisit the “Create/Modify partitions” section to recheck.

 3. After formatting, you’ll be back at the partition selection page.
 This time, we have to select “A“, the large partition, which for us is “sda6“.

-5. Once “A” has been formatted, the installer will ask you if you wish to receive “OTA Updates“.
+5. Once “A” has been formatted, the installer will ask if you wish to receive “OTA Updates“.
 Select “Yes” if you have allocated 30GB or more storage, and “No” if you haven’t.

 6. If the installer asks you about the bootloader you wish to use, choose “Grub2 EFI Bootloader” and wait until it writes some data to “B“.